 COST: There is no fee for the class.
 However, we do need to collect an FCC-mandated fee when you take the test.
-The fee during 2017 is $15.00.
-This may or may not change for 2018.
+The fee is $15.00.

 The test is administered at what hams call a VE Session.
 This is offered ONLY on the last day of each class - see the schedules below.
 VE stands for "Volunteer Examiner" since the hams who administer the tests are unpaid volunteers.
 Below is detailed information on what to bring to a VE Session; you can click here to see it.

 You will need to purchase your own textbook.
 Be sure to get the current edition listed below as all other editions are obsolete due to question pool changes.

 You do NOT need to enroll or pre-register or contact us in order to attend.
 All you have to do is get the book and show up at the class.
 You should have gotten your book before the class starts.
 Books can be obtained from arrl.org/shop, hamradio.com, Amazon and other vendors.
 The specific books you need are listed below with each class.

 TECHNICIAN LICENSING CLASS